dyne/dnscrypt-proxy/README.markdown

 dnscrypt-proxy can be downloaded here:
 [dnscrypt-proxy download](http://download.dnscrypt.org/dnscrypt-proxy/)

 Note: dnscrypt.org is now blocked by the Great Firewall of China.
-But the site can be accessed at dnscrypt.bit instead (requires a resolver with Namecoin support).
-Or if your current DNS resolver doesn't support Namecoin yet, the source code can also be downloaded on Github, in the "releases" section.
+But the source code can also be downloaded on Github, in the "releases" section.

 After having downloaded a file, compute its SHA256 digest.
 For example: